Published on: March 31, 2025

 New York’s family courts decide child custody and visitation cases based on their unique circumstances.
 Working with an experienced New York child custody attorney is crucial in determining your rights and responsibilities and navigating the process of petitioning to relocate with your child.
 If you’re a noncustodial parent, an attorney can also help in defending your visitation rights and presenting your objections to the relocation in court.

-At the Law Office of Juan Luciano, seasoned New York family law attorney Juan Luciano and his team have helped many families deal with divorce.
+At Juan Luciano Divorce Lawyer, seasoned New York family law attorney Juan Luciano and his team have helped many families deal with divorce.
 From its initial stages to post-divorce order modifications, our firm provides quality legal assistance and representation to defend our clients’ rights.
-We serve diligently to bring an efficient but dignified solution to the cases we handle.
-Contact us today at (212) 537-5859 to speak with one of our experienced New York child custody attorneys.
+We serve diligently to bring an efficient yet dignified solution to the cases we handle.
+Contact us today at (212) 537-5859 to speak with one of our experienced New York City child custody lawyers.

 Share: